VISAS & BIOSECURITY

 We enjoy welcoming visitors to New Zealand.
 To ensure you have an experience to remember, make sure you’ve done your homework and have everything sorted before you leave.

-Please note that this is guidance based on early 2020 criteria.
+Please note that this is guidance based on current criteria.
 We will update accordingly and all visitors to NZ should seek guidance dependent on their time of travel.

 In order to protect New Zealand and its environment, certain items are not allowed to be brought into the country, have restrictions for entry, or must be declared if they are deemed to present a biosecurity risk.
 These include food, plants, animal products and outdoor recreational equipment.
 You may risk a fine if you fail to comply.

 For a listing of New Zealand embassies worldwide – click here